Stack Protocols

 What Is Peptide Stacking?

 Peptide stacking means using two or more peptide compounds together in a coordinated protocol.
 The idea is straightforward: each compound works through a different biological pathway, and combining them may produce complementary effects that a single peptide cannot achieve alone.
 A repair stack like the Wolverine (BPC-157 + TB-500) pairs a compound that works locally at injury sites with one that supports cell migration systemically.
-A weight management stack like CagriSema pairs two appetite-regulating pathways, amylin and GLP-1, for broader metabolic coverage.
+A weight management stack like CagriSema pairs amylin and GLP-1 signaling, while Retatrutide + MOTS-c pairs triple-agonist appetite and energy signaling with mitochondrial support for broader metabolic coverage.

 Important context: No multi-peptide stack listed on this site has been evaluated as a combined protocol in a clinical trial.
 The synergy rationale for each stack is based on the individual evidence for each component compound, combined with community and practitioner usage patterns.
 Every stack page states this clearly in an evidence-level notice.
 For a broader introduction to stacking concepts, safety rules, and how to plan multi-compound protocols, see the Peptide Stacking 101 guide on PepPal.